 For those who attend my alma mater (and many other universities throughout the world), today is the first day of school!
 Growing up, I always loved this time of the year, as I stocked up on fresh school supplies, spruced up my wardrobe and hoped that a cute new boy would move to town and be in all of my classes.
 Now in my second year out of school, it still feels crazy for me not to experience that “first day” excitement, as my inner nerd aches to read through a new syllabus and crack open a new textbook.

-Many of you are starting college today (or next week, or early next month) for the first time ever.
+Many of you are starting college for the first time ever.
 I congratulate you!
 College can be overwhelming, exhausting and, at times, heartbreaking.
 Completing your undergraduate degree is no laughing matter.
-But when I look back on the past 23 (almost 24) years of my life, I remember that many of the happiest moments took place during my university years.
+But when I look back, I remember that many of the happiest moments took place during my university years.

-Over the years, several of my readers have asked, “How can I find happiness in college?”
+Over the years, readers have asked, “How can I find happiness in college?”
 Today, as you embark on this new and exciting adventure that is your undergraduate career, I’d like to share 15 of my own tips for truly living your college experience in a positive way.

 1. Get involved on campus.